Inflectra/rapise-documentation/docs/Guide/dynamics_nav.md

 ## Overview

-In this guide we describe how to master tests for Dynamics NAV desktop client using Rapise.
+In this guide, we describe how to create robust tests for the Dynamics NAV desktop client using Rapise.

 **Microsoft Dynamics NAV** is an enterprise resource planning (ERP) software suite for midsize organizations.
 The system offers specialized functionality for manufacturing, distribution, government, retail, and other industries.

 ### Dynamics NAV Web Client Testing Note

-Dynamics 365 Business Central is a successor of Dynamics NAV 2017 Web Client.
-Both solutions were built by Microsoft using same technology though they have a few differences.
-Rapise includes a library [DomDynamicsNAV](/Libraries/ses_lib_dynamicsnav/) which makes test recording and playback of Dynamics NAV web clients a pleasant thing.
-[From this post](https://www.inflectra.com/Support/KnowledgeBase/KB349.aspx) you will learn basics of recording a reliable test for these solutions as well as test playback troubleshooting methods.
-We'll use Dynamics 365 Business Central as system under test.
+Dynamics 365 Business Central is the successor to the Dynamics NAV 2017 Web Client.
+Both solutions were built by Microsoft using the same technology, though they have a few differences.
+Rapise includes the [DomDynamicsNAV](/Libraries/ses_lib_dynamicsnav/) library, which makes recording and playback of Dynamics NAV web client tests straightforward.
+[This post](https://www.inflectra.com/Support/KnowledgeBase/KB349.aspx) will teach you the basics of recording reliable tests for these solutions, as well as methods for troubleshooting test playback.
+We'll use Dynamics 365 Business Central as the system under test.

 ## Start Recording a New Test

-First you need to create a new Basic test and start recording session.
+First, you need to create a new Basic test and start a recording session.
 Choose Dynamics NAV from the list of applications:

 ![Application Chooser Dialog](./img/dynamicsnavappchooser.png)

-Then press `Select` button to start recording.
-When recording is completed you will see that Rapise automatically attached necessary libraries in the code of `Main.js` file:
+Then, press the `Select` button to start recording.
+When recording is complete, you will see that Rapise automatically attached the necessary libraries in the `Main.js` file:

 ```javascript
     g_load_libraries=["UIAutomation", "DynamicsNAV"];